fjames86/cl-slp/README.md

 This takes the service type (e.g. "wbem:https")  and the address (e.g. "localhost:5989") and
 returns the correctly formatted url "service:wbem:https://localhost:5898"

-* Form an SLP attribute string from an assoc list of attributes.
-Note that since SLP attributes can take a list of values the assoc list can map attribute names to either atoms or lists .e.g.
+* Form an SLP attribute string from an assoc list of attributes using SLP-FORMAT-ATTRIBUTES Note that since SLP attributes map names to a list of values, this function accepts as input an assoc list that maps names to either atoms or lists, e.g.
 (slp-format-attributes '((:a .
 123) (:b 321) (:c 123 456)) -> "(A=123),(B=321),(C=123,456)"

+* CL-SLP generates Common Lisp errors of type SLP-ERROR, this is an exported symbol.
+OpenSLP error codes are translated into Common Lisp SLP-ERROR objects.

 Notes
 ------